 Be Mindful of the Follow Up

-After an interview, the last thing you want to do is wait days to find out if landed the job.
+After a final job interview, the last thing you want to do is wait days to find out if you landed the job.
 It’s perfectly normal to be impatient and want answers right away.
 If you don’t hear from the company within the provided response window they gave you, you do have every reason to reach out.